Blue bowl filled with mushroom gravy with a metal spoon sticking out

 Before we dive in, I wanted to offer a BIG thank you to today’s sponsor: East Fork!
 If you have been here for a minute, you know that East Fork pottery is a huge part of my life and brand.
 Not only do I style and shoot with their beautiful ceramics for my work but I also use it in my everyday life.
 East Fork has become a beautiful part of my world and I’m so excited to be teaming up with them.

 Today we are celebrating their handsome teal glaze called Night Swim.
 This seasonal color is available now but once it’s out of stock, it may never come back.
-If you are interested, I highly recommend you order some and please use my discount code MVEGAN to get a cool 15% off your entire first order!
+If you are interested, I highly recommend you order some.
 Not only is their pottery gorgeous but it is well made while being dishwasher safe and it ages beautifully.
 I kid you not, I have owned some of their bowls and plates for over 6 years now and they still look new.
 I cannot recommend this company enough!
 Now, back to the mushroom gravy…

 INGREDIENT OVERVIEW FOR THE MUSHROOM GRAVY